Robotics-CSE-571/dt-machine-learning-base-environment/README.md

 # Template for DNN with duckiebot

+This is based on [this repo](https://github.com/duckietown/dt-machine-learning-base-environment) from the duckiebot.

-I recommend run it on your laptop since building it on jetson is really time conuming since it needs to compile the pandas on jetson which takes a long time.
+I recommend to run this image on your laptop/workstation with GPU since building it on Jetson is really time consuming since it needs to compile the pandas on Jetson which takes a long time.
+And actually I was not yet successful on building it on Jetson.

-If you want to use GPU, you need to first insall nvidia docker runtime as described on [this page](https://github.com/NVIDIA/nvidia-container-runtime#ubuntu-distributions) on the laptop.
-I do not know how to id on jetson though.
+If you want to use GPU, you need to first install nvidia docker runtime as described on [this page](https://github.com/NVIDIA/nvidia-container-runtime#ubuntu-distributions) on your laptop/workstation.
+I do not know how to do it on Jetson though.

+Of course you need to have the nvidia driver for linux first.
+I do not recommend anything how to get it or download it.
+Since it is kind of difficult for ubuntu 16.04 but they made it super easy for ubuntu 20.04 which they can be installed from apt.

 ## install nvidia requirements
-Of course you need to have the nvidia driver first.

 ```bash
 sudo apt-get install nvidia-container-runtime